worldmaking/digm5010/index.md

 Sep 18, 2023
 [Class Recording](#class-recordings)

-## Introductions

-[Introduction Presentations](https://docs.google.com/presentation/d/1y77v3C8q-2MuFzcvDynw2mqwjO-ng7peo9vcHvXhQtU) -- let's get to know each other, and our diverse backgrounds.
-And let's hear about your research topic areas and questions!

 ## Preparing a Reading List

 As the first output in the paper writing process, you will prepare a collection of papers related to your research topic/question.